qiuriosity/intuitive-colors/README.md

 intuitive colors: a resource for artists and content creators that generates customizable, natural shading palettes from a user-selected set of base colors.
-This was originally created as a final project for CS50, but will (hopefully) continue to be updated and optimized in the future.
+This project was originally created as a final project for CS50, but will (hopefully) continue to be updated and optimized in the future.

 # about this application